Textualize/textual/docs/introduction.md

 }
 ```

 The purpose of this CSS is to hide the start button when the stopwatch has started.

 The `.started` selector matches any widget with a "started" CSS class.
-While "#start" matches a child widget with an id of "start".
-The rule is applied to the button, so `"display: none"` tells Textual to _hide_ the button.
+While "#start" matches a child widget with an ID of "start".
+So it matches the Start button only for Stopwatches in a started state.

+The rule is `"display: none"` which tells Textual to _hide_ the button.

 ### Manipulating classes

-The easiest way to manipulate visuals with Textual is to modify CSS classes.
-This way your (Python) code can remain free of display related code which tends to be hard to maintain.
+Modifying a widget's CSS classes it a convenient way to modify visuals without introducing a lot of display related code which tends to be hard to maintain.

 You can add and remove CSS classes with the `add_class()` and `remove_class()` methods.
 We will use these methods to connect the started state to the Start / Stop buttons.